M.Ed. in Curriculum and Instruction

 The National Louis Master of Education in Curriculum and Instruction is a two year, advanced practitioneroriented professional preparation program for curriculum leaders.
 This program prepares educators for a variety of roles including Curriculum and Assessment Director, Curriculum and Instruction Director, Curriculum Coordinator, Curriculum Director, Curriculum Specialist and School Standards Coach.

-Consider getting your curriculum and instruction master's at NLU if you:
+Consider getting your graduate degree in Curriculum and Instruction at National Louis University (NLU) if you:

 - Are interested in strengthening your instructional practices

 - Want to enhance your curriculum design capabilities

 - Want to increase and improve learner achievements

 - Would like to expand your career options and increase your salary levels